 It is up to each insurer whether this cost is passed onto policyholders in the form of increased premiums.

 These extra funds are put to one side to offset the cost of repairing flood damage when it occurs and ensure that the flood insurance cap is affordable for the insurance industry.

-As soon as your property becomes flooded you should contact your insurer immediately.
-They can advise how you should proceed, and some will have a dedicated flood helpline you can call for advice.
+As soon as your property is flooded you should contact your insurer immediately.
+It can advise how you should proceed, and some will have a dedicated flood helpline you can call for advice.

 Your insurer may arrange for a loss adjuster to visit your property to assess the damage and work out what repairs or replacements are needed.

 Let your insurer know if there are emergency issues that need to be sorted immediately.
-They may:
+It may:

 Let you arrange the repairs yourself and reimburse the cost

 Arrange the repairs for you before the loss adjuster's visit

 When the loss adjuster will come to survey your property?